Things to Do & Places to Visit

 Dollywood Theme Park sign

 Dollywood is a world class theme park offering rides, shows, crafts, and dining throughout.
-Adjacent to the theme park is Dollywood’s Splash Country with slides, a lazy river float, and restaurants.
+Adjacent to the theme park is Dollywood’s Splash Country, a water haven with slides, a lazy river float, and inviting restaurants.
 Admission is available for the theme park or the water park, or both.
-More information at their website
+As a cherished guest of The Sidecar Inn, you can enjoy the added perk of discounted tickets!

 Visit My Smokies Banner

-Visit My Smokies is a great resource for Smoky Mountain vacation planning info for Gatlinburg, Pigeon Forge, and Sevierville.
-They offer coupons, places to stay (The Sidecar Inn is listed), things to do, events, and dining are some of the listings.
+Visit My Smokies is a great resource for planning your unforgettable vacation in Gatlinburg, Pigeon Forge, and Sevierville.
+They offer savings with their coupons and provide recommendations for places to stay (The Sidecar Inn is listed), things to do, events, and dining.

 Great Smoky Arts & Crafts Community entrance sign